General Information

 Please note that webinar registrations are issued to an individual person and may neither be shared nor transferred to others under any circumstances.
 The use of automated systems, AI tools, or any form of proxy attendance in place of the actual attendee is strictly prohibited.
 Such actions are considered a violation of our participation policy and may lead to consequences, including revocation of the Certificate of Attendance, denial of CME credits and/or exclusion from future ESTI educational activities.
 We appreciate your understanding and cooperation in maintaining the integrity of our educational offerings.

-Exclusive Sponsor 2025
+Exclusive Sponsor 2026

-Monday, June 23, 18:00 CEST
+Monday, March 23, 18:00 CET

 General description, scope and objectives of this webinar